MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-email-templates-to-send-an-account-recovery-email.md

 # Using email templates to send an account recovery email

-This tutorial walks you through how to use the email template feature of PlayFab to send an account recovery player's contact email address to let a player reset their password.
+This tutorial walks you through how to use the email template feature of PlayFab to send an account recovery player's contact email address, to let a player reset their password.

 ## Requirements

 > [!IMPORTANT]
 > This is an advanced tutorial.
-Please make sure that all requirements have been met or you will not be able to complete this tutorial.
+Please make sure that all requirements have been met, or you will not be able to complete this tutorial.

-- To send custom emails with email templates, you will need to have your own **SMTP** server with a username and password.
-Please be sure that you have your own **SMTP** server *before* using our tutorial [Setting up an SMTP server with add-ons](../../engagement/emails/setting-up-an-smtp-server-with-add-ons.md).
+- To send custom emails with email templates, you will need to have your own SMTP server with a username and password.
+Please be sure that you have your own SMTP server *before* using our tutorial [Setting up an SMTP server with add-ons](../../engagement/emails/setting-up-an-smtp-server-with-add-ons.md).

 > [!NOTE]
 > You can use Gmail for testing, but Gmail limits you to 2,000 emails per day.

-- Basic knowledge of how to create a player will be necessary since there will need to be players with a usernames and passwords before calling account recovery logic.
+- Basic knowledge of how to create a player will be necessary, since there will need to be players with a usernames and passwords before calling account recovery logic.
 - Read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager, as it is the place where email templates are created.
-- Knowledge of how to work with player profiles will be necessary to confirm that emails will be necessary for checking that a contact email has been added to a player's profile.
+- Knowledge of how to work with player profiles will be required to confirm that emails will be necessary for checking that a contact email has been added to a player's profile.
 Please read up on how to get a player profile in the [Getting Player Profiles](../../data/playerdata/getting-player-profiles.md) tutorial, and make sure that under the **Client Profile Options** on your **Title** you allow **Contact email addresses**.

 ## Step 1 - Create an email template